pyeventsourcing/eventsourcing/README.md

 The example below shows an event-sourced aggregate class named `World`.
 The aggregate class also defines two event classes, `Created` and `SomethingHappened`.
-Aggregate object instances of this class will have a command method `make_it_so()` that takes an argument `what`, and will be initialised with a `history` attribute that is an empty list.
+Aggregate object instances of the `World` class will have a command method `make_it_so()` that takes an argument `what`, and will be initialised with a `history` attribute that is an empty list.